nithinkamaraj/RocketMotorLagrangianModel/README.md

 * CellMassFlowRateInjectionModel

-  calculates number of parcels per timestep for a cellface (part of the boundary face) and injects ramdomly in the cell. note if parcel count is a fraction (<1) then the particle count accumlates
+  calculates number of parcels per timestep for a cellface (part of the boundary face) and injects ramdomly in the cell. note if parcel count is < 1 then the particle count accumlates

 * MassFlowRateInjectionRPF